RUSSIA: Criminal investigations of 69 Jehovah's Witnesses

 Dmitry Barmakin does not yet appear on the Rosfinmonitoring "List of Terrorists and Extremists".
 His prison address is: Investigation Prison No. 1, Partizansky prospekt, 28b, Vladivostok, 690106

-Forum 18 wrote to the Primorye Region Investigative Committee before the start of its working day on 4 September, asking why armed force had been used and why investigators had thought it necessary to hold Dmitry Barmakin in pre-trial custody.
+Forum 18 wrote to the Primorye Region Investigative Committee before the start of its working day on 4 September, asking why armed force had been used and why investigators had thought it necessary to hold Dmitry Barmakin in pre-trial detention.
 No reply has been received.

 Armed and masked law enforcement operatives, including FSB officers, had already raided the homes of several elderly people in the Primorye Region.
 During the searches in Razdolnoye village on 19 July, they allegedly struck one 75-year-old man in the face and forced him to lie on the floor; in another flat, another over-70 had a fit and had to be taken by ambulance to intensive care, Jehovah's Witnesses claim.